Mobile Response Team

 In a crisis situation, knowing who to call is important.
 Lakeview Center behavioral health services has a few options depending on your need.

 The Lakeview Center Mobile Response Team (MRT) serves Escambia, Santa Rosa, Okaloosa and Walton counties.
 MRT provides 24/7 intervention and support and is available to respond within 60 minutes via telephone triage or in-person.
 We can come to you.
 In addition to helping individuals, we partner with local law enforcement, schools, emergency rooms and other providers.
 MRT also provides after-care to ensure a smooth transition to the appropriate support services, such as substance misuse treatment, psychiatric care, psychosis care, trauma counseling and support for victims of crime.
 The three goals of this team are:

 - Divert individuals from emergency departments or the juvenile justice/criminal system.

-Support is provided to youth, adults and families who are showing signs of mental health issues that pose a threat to stability within the home, school or community, including but not limited to: anger, self-injury, school problems, suicidal or homicidal thoughts or behavior, extreme parent/child conflict, seeing or hearing things, and depression or anxiety.
+The team provides support to youth, adults and families who are showing signs of mental health issues that threaten stability within the home, school or community settings.
+Symptoms may include, but are not limited to: